 Theatregoers in Washington, D.C., were treated to a rare occurrence this spring as two different theatres presented work by two different Israeli writers.
 At D.C.’s longtime Jewish theatre Theater J, director Derek Goldman helmed his lyrical adaptation of writer and peace activist David Grossman’s novel Falling Out of Time (which ran March 17–April 17), while at Mosaic Theater, founded by ex-Theater J artistic director Ari Roth, audiences could see Motti Lerner’s more realistic After the War (which ran March 24–April 17).
 Both are written by leftist writers famous in Israel for their pro-peace politics, and both are rooted in the 2006 war in Lebanon.
 The similarities end there: One is realistic, the other not; one is political, the other not.
 And it’s hard not to see these contrasts as making a statement about Jewish theatre—and theatre from Israel—in Washington.

-After all, Mosaic Theater was founded by Theater J’s long-time artistic director Ari Roth, who left—or was ousted, depending who you ask—from Theater J after clashing with the leadership of the DCJCC. when it happened, but the short version is that Roth left in part because he felt he could not produce plays critical of the Israeli occupation and treatment of the Palestinians, even plays written by Israelis.
+After all, Mosaic Theater was founded by Theater J’s long-time artistic director Ari Roth, who left—or was ousted, depending who you ask—from Theater J after clashing with the leadership of the DCJCC.
+I reported on that story for American Theatre when it happened, but the short version is that Roth left in part because he felt he could not produce plays critical of the Israeli occupation and treatment of the Palestinians, even plays written by Israelis.
 As reported earlier, the breaking point of his relationship with the DCJCC was an earlier play by Lerner called The Admission, about the uncovering of a massacre during the 1948 war of partition that established Israel as a state.

 Now, as part of Mosaic’s first season, Roth again programmed Lerner, whose play is explicitly about the human costs of being a Jew who criticizes Israel.
 After the War echoes Arthur Miller in more than just its title.
 Like several of Miller’s plays, Lerner’s entwines the personal and the political within a family tragedy, and is possessed of a Miller-esque animating moral intelligence that sometimes takes priority over dramatic artfulness.